SCADA-LTS/Scada-LTS/scadalts-ui/src/components/amcharts/readme.md

 parameter provided with chart.
 This settings reduce the rendered data on a user browser.

 Second approach is related with Server-side aggregation.
-This mechanizm reduce the amount of data send to the Chart Component.
-It contains the aggregates calculated by Scada-LTS server.
-To configure that aggregation use parameter **"server-values-limit"**.
-Using that it you do not have to worry how much data is in specific range because the API will send values that match that limitation.
-You can modify that factor by using **"server-limit-factor"** argument.
-It is the factor when the server-side aggregation is going to be enabled.
-So when it is equal to "1.5" that means from specific range where are 30 000 of points and "server-values-limit" is set to 20 000 the server side aggregation is enabled.
-Because `1.5 * 20000 = 30000`.
-So it is enable when there are more than 30000 point values.
+User can define the data count limit using **"server-values-limit"** parameter.
+This settings in ideal situation describe the amount of values that are distributed evenly on a timeline.
+But in real life some values are genereated at the same time or the gap between them can vary so the "ideal" situation with evenly distributed vales is almost imposible.
+So to fix that there is an **"server-limit-factor"** parameter that helps to achive the more reliable chart.
+Increasing that factor, we divide the interval into smaller blocks, so the data presenation is more accurate.
+There are more of this aggregated groups, but in each there are fewer values and averages to calculate.
+If from specific range there are less values than **"server-values-limit"** define that mechanism will be disabled.
+It tries to get the most accurate graph.
+AmChart works well with less than 30 000 of data point values on a single chart, so try to set up your graph to not exceed that constraint.

 ## Modern Chart documentation: